communitysnowobs/snowdensity/README.md

 # snowdensity

 We have prepared a simple function in Matlab that will calculate snow water equivalent based on day, month, year, lat, lon, and snow depth at the observation point.
-In this .zip file you will find a single matlab (.m) function file and several folders containing climatological normals of precipitation and temperature.
+In this .zip file you will find a single matlab (.m) function file and two files containing climatological normals of winter precipitation (Dec-Jan-Feb) and temperature difference (diff between mean T of warmest month and mean T of coldest month).
 The function information is below.

-function [SWE,DOY] = swe_calculator(Y,M,D,H,LAT,LON,CODE)
+function [SWE,DOY] = swe_calculator(Y,M,D,H,LAT,LON)
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 %This function implements a power law regression in order to produce a
 %value of snow water equivalent (SWE) based on various parameters